Household Composting FAQs

 Do I get compost back?

-Yes, depending on your membership.
-Members can:
+Yes, depending on your membership and preference.

 What is “living compost”?

-Living compost is compost that contains:
+Living compost contains:

 -

-Active microbial communities
+active microbial communities

 -

-Stable organic matter
+stable organic matter

 -

-Bioavailable nutrients
+plant-available nutrients

 -

-Builds soil structure
+builds soil structure

 -

-Improves water retention
+improves water retention

 -

-Supports biodiversity
+supports biodiversity

 -

-It feeds soil life, not just plants.
+It supports long-term soil health, not just short-term growth.

 How is this different from council food waste collection?